Logo

 Stephen Curry was named the NBA Finals MVP unanimously after averaging 31.2 points, 6.0 rebounds, 5.0 assists, and 2.0 steals per game.

-Stephen Curry became the second oldest player in NBA history to record at least 30 points and 15 assists in a game.
+Stephen Curry became the first player in Finals history to average at least 30 points, 5 rebounds, 5 assists, and 5 made three-pointers per game in a series.

 The next day, Stephen Curry was named a Western Conference starter for the 2023 NBA All-Star Game, marking his ninth overall selection.

-Stephen Curry surpassed Wilt Chamberlain for the most field goals made in Warriors history with 7,222.
+Stephen Curry surpassed Wilt Chamberlain for the most field goals made in Warriors franchise history with 7,222.

 Stephen Curry became the first player in NBA history to score at least 10,000 career points off of three-pointers.